xerolinux/xlapit-cli/README.md

 It will prompt you before injecting as in adding the XeroLinux repository, where from it will then prompt you, should you agree, as to which AUR helper you prefer, then proceed to do so then install and launch the toolkit..
 Again only if you agree..

+You can access toolkit by either typing `xero-cli -m` in terminal or from the application menu via the **XeroLinux Post Installation Toolkit** shortcut..
+Just close terminal window once done using it lol ;)

 ### Toolkit Notes

 It's crucial to clarify that this toolkit isn't intended for custom Arch-Based distros.
 While some elements might function, I can't ensure seamless compatibility due to potential conflicts arising from differing tweaks and repositories.
 To ensure optimal performance, it's strongly recommended for use on a clean Pure-Arch install executed through the **ArchInstall** script.
 Nor will it provide Arch or DE/WM installations.